Why We Teach:

 Perhaps directly because of these early experiences, my teaching and performing lives have always been intertwined.
 Even as a conservatory student, I found that my own process of learning and discovery not only helped me, it also helped me to help others.

 As a teacher, I learn constantly from helping my students, and am inspired by doing so.
-Meanwhile, they benefit from what I'm learning through my own practice, and my continued growth as an artist - but I also benefit from their need for clear and helpful direction, at any level.
+They benefit from what I'm learning through my own daily practice, and my continued growth as a musician - but I also benefit from their need for clear and helpful direction at their own level.
 This impacts, in turn, both my practicing/performing and my teaching, and the cycle continues.

 After 10 years of teaching in Wayland, my vision expanded.
 In 2007 I invited instructors of other instruments to join me, and on its 10th anniversary Wayland Violin Studio became Wayland School of Music.

-I searched for colleagues with a similar level of expertise and passion, who would bring their own enthusiasm for teaching and learning, together with a high level of musical skill, to our students; musicians who have already achieved success and are still teaching because they truly want - and love! - to do so.
+I searched for colleagues with a similar level of expertise and passion, who would bring their own enthusiasm for teaching and learning, and a high level of musical skill, to our students.
+I believe our children deserve to be taught by musicians who have already achieved success, and are still teaching because they truly want - and love! - to do so.

 This commitment to our mission is at the foundation of our hiring policy, and it leads to what we call the "Wayland School of Music Difference": nurturing students from the start with outstanding teaching from inspiring professional musicians; and encouraging and challenging them to discover their own musical voice.

-Our vision is that this “Wayland School of Music Difference” should result not only in our students playing their instruments better and with greater ease; but also give them confidence in their musical voice, an avenue for self-expression, a deeper understanding of their inner strengths, and - no matter how long they carry on playing their instruments - a life-long enjoyment and appreciation of music.
+Our vision is that this “Wayland School of Music Difference” should not just result in our students playing their instruments better, and with greater ease.
+It should also give them confidence in their musical voice, an avenue for self-expression, a deeper understanding of their inner strengths, and - no matter how long they carry on playing their instruments - a life-long enjoyment and appreciation of music.